Return to key areas of work

 Level of Service 2: Monitor and provide accurate and timely State of the Environment data for Canterbury, for use by decision-makers and the community.

-To achieve this level of service we will:
+To achieve this Level of Service, we will:

-How are we doing: Long-term water monitoring programmes continue, with data available on our website and Canterbury Maps, and Land, Water, Air Aotearoa (LAWA).
-Our summer programme includes regular monitoring of recreational water quality (Can I swim here?) and aquatic health.
-We also report on biodiversity in the Canterbury Water Management Zones on Canterbury Maps.
+Our summer programme includes regular monitoring of recreational water quality (Can I swim here?) and aquatic health.We also report on biodiversity in the Canterbury Water Management Zones on Canterbury Maps.

 On track